- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Jack Hirsch ’18 found the Symposium fed his growing interest: archaeology.
 The sociology and anthropology major worked with Assistant Professor of Sociology and Anthropology Rebecca Graff on his project “Mementoes and Transitional Objects in Lake Forest College Dormitories,” which he was selected to present.
 “Dr. Graff immersed me in the subfield of archaeology, and the Symposium was the ideal platform to share this passion with fellow students,” Hirsch said.
 “The positive feedback I received through this process encouraged me to continue further research and exploration in this discipline.”

 Assistant Professor of Economics and Business Kent Grote has been a member of faculty from the early years of the Symposium.
 Over the last six years, he’s worked on the Symposium Committee, comprised of faculty and staff who steer the signature event.

 “Reaching the 20-year milestone shows we value the idea of student research and working collaboratively with faculty,” he said.
 “But it’s more than research.
 Musical and artistic presentations are typically offered during the Symposium, as well.
-We’re giving students opportunities to share what they’re interests and passions are.”
+We’re giving students opportunities to share what their interests and passions are.”